eclipse-openj9/openj9-omr/CONTRIBUTING.md

   message.

 Issue: #124
-Signed-off-by: Robert Young <rwy0717@gmail.com>
 ```

 The first line is meaningful and imperative.
 The body contains enough
 information that the reader understands the why and how of the commit, and its
 relation to any issues.
-The issue is properly tagged and the commit is signed
+The issue is properly tagged.
-off.

-The following is a *bad* commit:
+The following is an example of a *bad* commit:

 ```
 FIX #124: Changing a couple random things in CONTRIBUTING.md.